bpkennedy/tamareth/Writing/Draft/1 just another builder [34].md

 Their hut was split between the workshop where they performed their jobs and their living quarters.
 Loto was working in the back already, and Alokai didn't want to miss any of it.
 He excitedly jogged to the cupboard and put some salted meat and a wheel of cheese on a small plate, popped a loaf of bread in his mouth, and grabbed a jug of clean water.
 Then he wobbily carried them into the back room of the workshop where he could hear the sound of a hammer clinking on something.

 A variety of strangely shaped wood pieces the size of ox yolks were strewn on the floor of the small back room.
 They were nicely rounded on their outsides and hollow.
 Some of them looked like replicas of each other but in various sizes, and some of their ends were jagged from being broken.
 In the middle of the room was a pyre very similar to the one in the temple.

-However, instead of smoke rising there was kettle of water being boiled, and its top was covered with a domed brass lid.
+However, instead of smoke rising there was a kettle of water being boiled, and its top was covered with a domed brass lid.
 A hollow wooden cylinder was tarred and sealed to the top of the lid, and something his father called a 'plunger' was slowly rotating up and down which made a connected wheel spin on its own.
 Every few seconds the plunger would puff a small cloud of white smoke from its top which would rise up to the ceiling.

 Alokai set the plate of food down on a workbench cluttered with other similar sets of plates and jugs.
 Odd shaped tools and pieces of metal bits were strewn around the bench top.
 "I think this one is working better," his father said, standing up from behind the contraption and grabbing some bread and meat.
 He was sweating from the heat of the fire.
 It was much hotter than normal cookfires.
 While his father ate and stared at the puffing machine, Alokai walked around it marvelling.

 "One day, this will make a wagon move on it's own.
 All you'll have to do is keep the fire hot."
 Loto said between big bites, and motioned towards the stack of coal in a half-full bucket by the door.
 Alokai grabbed a few pieces and tossed them beneath the kettle.